 Science Teacher and Trustee

 Gretchen Warland began volunteering at Beacon Academy in the summer of 2019.
-She initially jumped into the Beacon community by assisting with the running program, which quickly led to coaching her first student.
-Gretchen has introduced and taught the MEDscience STEM program to the science curriculum at Beacon.
+She initially jumped into the Beacon community by assisting with the running program, which quickly led her to coaching her first student.
+Gretchen introduced and currently teaches the MEDscience STEM program as part of the science curriculum at Beacon.
 Gretchen received her Master’s in Physical Therapy from the MGH Institute of Health Professions in 1998.
-Gretchen returned to the MGH Institute of Health Professions completing her Doctorate in 2012.
+She then returned to the MGH Institute of Health Professions completing her Doctorate in 2012.
 Gretchen has also worked as a personal trainer and yoga instructor, and she has most recently earned her Massachusetts teacher’s license in Biology.
 Presently, Gretchen teaches science at Beacon as well as teaching the MEDscience program at Harvard Medical School.
 It is her mission to bring an understanding of science to undereducated students of Boston as a way to open pathways to unique opportunities that can change their life’s trajectory.
 Gretchen can be reached at email@example.com.

 Director of Studies and English Teacher